aliibrahim123/neocomp.js/docs/comp-base.core/registry.md

 	removeFromIdMap (id: string): boolean;
 }
 ```
-id map stores the components by their ids.
+id map is a global registry that stores the components by their ids.

 `addToIdMap`: add a component by its id.